-- 23. ABCD is a rectangle in which diagonal AC bisects \angle A as well as \angle C. Show that ABCD is a square. - 24.
-In the adjoining figure if PQRS is a parallelogram and \angle PQR = 100 and \angle SPR = 40.
+24. In the adjoining figure if PQRS is a parallelogram where \angle PQR = 100 and \angle SPR = 40.
 Find \angle PRQ and \angle SRQ.

 25. Prove that the line segment joining the mid points of two sides of a triangle is parallel to the third side.